gingerbeardman/gingerbeardman.github.io/_pages/about.md

 ## Old but gold

-Before this blog my main web presence was the main domain [gingerbeardman.com](https://www.gingerbeardman.com), which is still up and contains a portfolio of sorts: lists of websites, app, projects, that I created over the years.
+Before this blog my main web presence was the main domain [gingerbeardman.com](https://www.gingerbeardman.com), which is still updated and contains a portfolio of sorts: lists of websites, app, projects, that I created over the years.
 My original web sites from 1996 are also [archived](https://www.gingerbeardman.com/archive/), including my old Windows and Atari software.

 ----